panzhengyang/stereonets_explanation/README.md

           0 degrees represents a left handed strike slip fault.
           90 is a pure thrust,
           180 a right handed strike slip,
-          270 a pure normal fault
+          270 a pure normal fault.